prologuephp/alerts/readme.md

 ### Adding Alerts Through Alert Levels

 By default, the package has some alert levels defined in its configuration file.
 The default levels are `success`, `error`, `warning` and `info`.
-The `AlertsMessageBag` check if you call one of these levels as a function and registers your alert which you provided with the correct key.
+The `AlertsMessageBag` checks if you call one of these levels as a function and registers your alert which you provided with the correct key.

 This makes adding alerts for certain alert types very easy: